Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 "If it was something we would approve of, they wouldn’t have resorted to smuggling," Hiyal said.

 Daar duck-nodded solemnly, then turned to Naydra.
 "I gotta get ‘ta the bottom o’ this," he said.
 "An’ hope ‘ta Keeda it don’t come ‘ta war with the Great Houses.
 We’re already fightin’ two worse enemies.
-If it *does* come ‘ta that though…"
+If it *does* come ‘ta that though..."

 "We’ll be weaker for it if Clan Bronzefur is in crisis," Naydra finished for him.
 "I’ll take care of them, my love."